 The following amusing video also explains the key differences between the current money system WE are forced to work for, and with today, and the new cryptocurrency ideas in a very novel way 👊

-Hopefully the brief overview of crypto currency and Bitcoin above have given YOU at least a basic understanding of how revolutionary the future of money can be?
+Hopefully the brief overview of crypto currency and particularly Bitcoin above have given you at least a basic understanding of how revolutionary the future of money can be?
 Regardless, the following two pieces of information are key to using the future of money…

 Crypto address: An example of Bitcoin (BTC) address is bc1ql3wn2fdkfxj0hzujrv7zslqs520n85pwcn4js8 which is Human ReEvolution’s one.
-This can also be seen via the QR code version on the right and in the footer of every page for any donations YOU want to contribute to support this project 🤞
+This can also be seen via the QR code version on the right and in the footer of every page for any donations you want to contribute to support the Human ReEvolution 🤞

 - Try to use coins and notes NOT private bank money based on debt such as debit cards and internet banking when spending.
 Private banks control ALL digital money EXCEPT decentralised Crypto currencies such as Bitcoin.